 Harissa Butternut Squash and Chickpea Stew

 - 2 carrots peeled and diced

 - 3 cups butternut squash peeled, seeded and diced

 - 1 tsp cinnamon

 - 1 tsp cumin

-- harissa to taste (see note)
+- 2 tbsp mild harissa (see note)

 - garnish: plain Greek yogurt (or vegan alternative), pumpkin seeds